Project Name: Rumble Jack

 Cut Systems

-One of my personal favorites form the project that got cut was body swaping.
+One of my personal favorites form the project that got cut was body swapping.
 In this instance the player was a ghost who would posses bodies in a top down level based game rather then the Beat ’em Up game we ended with.

 When we decided to go with a Beat ’em Up game I had pitched us doing a single side scrolling level much like the origins of the genre.
 After testing the game as a side scroller we found that with the amount of content we would be able to produce in our timeframe most people wanted to just fight the enemies instead.
 This lead to our final change to the arena based game.